inclusive-design/trust-meter/Terms of Reference.md

 results in the context of a marginalized individual and that would indicate it is inappropriate to use in this particular case.

-The committee will also delineate the kinds of generative ML-AI that are relevant to the specification.
+The committee will also delineate the kinds of ML-AI that are relevant to the specification.
 For example, an AI that is definitely out-of-scope is one that generates photorealistic images of human faces.
 This kind of AI is not properly described as making any decisions.
 However, a large language model (LLM) may or may be in scope.
-For example, consider this
-scenario: An AI decision tool is known to discriminate and it uses an LLM during its processing to arrive at a decision.
+For example, consider this scenario: An AI decision tool is known to discriminate and it uses an LLM during its processing to arrive at a decision.
 The LLM might be the source of the discrimination; hence, the LLM is in scope in this scenario.

 The committee will develop and document techniques for evaluating an ML-AI in order to determine whether it discriminates or can potentially discriminate.